barmazu/docker-home-automation/README.md

 ### Setup Mode
 - You may request setup mode which will recreate project configuration file `home-automation.yaml` even if exists.
-In this mode configuration files in persistent storage will __NOT__ be overwritten if already exist.
+In this mode configuration files in persistent storage will __NOT__ be overwritten if already exists.
 As root user run: `./home-automation.sh setup`

 ### Daily operations:
 - Update project images (at any time):
-  - `./home-automation.sh stop`  - stops all containers
-  - `./home-automation.sh pull`  - pulls latest images available
+  - `./home-automation.sh update`  - update all enabled containers' images within the project (if available)
-  - `./home-automation.sh start` - start/recreation of containers

 - Check containers health:
   - `./home-automation.sh ps`  - prints all vital data and statuses for all containers in the configuration